 What Is Meant By Sudden And Unexpected Death?

 A sudden or unexpected death can occur through a medical event such as a fatal heart problem (such as arrhythmias or acute myocardial infarction); a blood clot in the lung (a massive pulmonary embolism) a stroke (intracranial haemorrhage/cerebrovascular accident) or an acute aortic aneurysm.

-Other causes of sudden death might be through suicide, trauma or violence such as car, work, or sporting accidents, natural disasters or violent attacks.
-With the increase in world-wide terror attacks, survivors are challenged to deal with a wide range of emotions, which may be intensified due to the randomness and viciousness of the attacks.
+Other causes of sudden death might be through suicide or trauma such as car, work, or sporting accidents, natural disasters or violent attacks.
+With the increase in world-wide terror attacks, survivors are challenged to deal with a wide range of emotions, which may be intensified due to the randomness and violence.

 In some cases where someone has been terminally ill and receiving long term care, their death may still occur in a way that seems sudden and unexpected to their carers: